How to Reset a Garage Door Keypad Code

 4. Look at the Cables, Springs and Pulleys

 These are more components you shouldn’t try to replace on your own, but you can check them for damage and wear.
 The lift cables and pulleys of your garage door attach to the bottom roller brackets, creating a connection from the springs to the door.
 The springs you have will depend on your garage door system, with either:

 - Extension springs: These thin, long springs go along the overhead or horizontal part of the door tracks.

 - Torsion springs: These springs are mounted above the door opening to a metal rod.

 Look for broken strands, stretched springs or other wear & tear or damage issues.
 If you notice anything, be sure to contact a professional service technician to inspect and replace the damaged parts.

 5. Test the Balance

 Your garage door’s balance refers to the tension in the springs.
 If the tension is too high or low, your garage door isn’t in balance.
 When that happens, your opener will have to work harder, putting extra wear on the system.
 The springs and door should be in balance so it doesn’t take much force to open or close the door.

 To test your garage door’s balance, pull the release handle on your automatic opener so you can operate the door manually.
 Carefully lift the door from the closed position until it’s opened about halfway.
 A balanced door will remain in that position without your help.
 If the door falls closed or springs open, the system is unbalanced.
 While you can test the balance of your garage door on your own, you shouldn’t attempt to repair it without a professional technician.

 Your automatic garage door opener comes with a sensor safety feature and auto-reverse.
 The sensor feature reverses the garage door to open back up if it begins closing and something is in its path.
-This is called a photoelectric system, and it features sensors, or eyes, on either side of your garage door opening.
+This is called a photoelectric system, and it features sensors, also called eyes, on either side of your garage door opening.